yp717/personal-site-v2/content/blog/How I added a Reading Progress Bar to my Gatsby Site/gatsbyjs-reading-progress-bar.md

             color: '#663391',
             // set the height of the scroll indicator
             height: '3px',
-            // Set specific paths for pages where you want the scroll indicator using regex
+            // Set specific paths where you want the scroll indicator using regex
             paths: ['/', '/blog/**'],
             // Configure the z-index of the indicator element
             zIndex: `9999`,
         },
     },
 ];
 ```